Mission and History

-Colburn School was founded in 1950 as the Community School for the Arts — a small music preparatory school for the University of Southern California.
+Colburn School was founded in 1950 as the Community School for the Arts—a small music preparatory organization for the University of Southern California.

-Richard D. Colburn, a successful businessman, avid musician, and benefactor of the arts, provided generous financial support in the 1980s for the school to become an independent, non-profit institution.
-In 1986, the school changed its name to Colburn School of Performing Arts to reflect the importance of Richard D. Colburn's support and leadership.
+Richard D. Colburn, a successful businessman, avid musician, and benefactor of the arts, provided generous financial support in the 1980s for the institution to become an independent, non-profit institution.
+In 1986, the institution changed its name to Colburn School of Performing Arts to reflect the importance of Richard D. Colburn's support and leadership.

 In 2003, the Colburn Conservatory of Music was created to provide gifted college aged instrumental musicians with training from a renowned faculty and access to professional-level performance opportunities.
 The conservatory offers full scholarship support, including room, board and tuition, to all students.